tekjar/switch-case/documentation/docs/getting-started/VAGRANT_SETUP.md

 ##Vagrant Initial Setup

 NOTE: You don't need to follow these steps.
-These are use to create a vagrant box
+These are used to create a vagrant box

 ###CREATING  A VAGRANT ENVIRONMENT